AngCamp/CampbellMurphy2024/Data_Usage/DATA_DOCUMENTATION.md

 | `area` | Area under the envelope curve | z-score·s | float64 | |
 | `total_energy` | Total energy of the envelope signal | z-score²·s | float64 | |

-## Gamma Band Events (probe_{ Probe ID }_channel_{ Channel ID }_gamma_band_events.csv.gz)
+## Gamma Band Events (`probe_{Probe_ID}_channel_{Channel_ID}_gamma_band_events.csv.gz`)

-Here we filter using the fast fourier transform for between 20-80 Hz from the putative pyramidal cell layer channel.
-The envelope is then computed from the hilbert transform of the filtered LFP.
-A half-guassian smoothing operation takes place and then we computed the power from this, the z-scored.
-If the signal was above an SD threshold set in the united_detector_config.yaml then this was considered a gamma band event and is represented with a row in this table.
+Here we filter using the fast Fourier transform for between 20-80 Hz from the putative pyramidal cell layer channel.
+FIltering is done with the `fftconvovle()` function from `scipy.signal`.
+The envelope is then computed from the Hilbert transform of the filtered LFP.
+A half-Gaussian smoothing operation takes place, and then we compute the power from this and z-score it.
+If the signal was above an SD threshold set in the united_detector_config.yaml, then this was considered a gamma band event and is represented with a row in this table.
 Used to produce the Gamma Overlap field in the Putative SWRs table.

 | Column Name | Description | Units | Data Type | Notes |
 |-------------|-------------|-------|-----------|-------|